AlexvZyl/nordic.nvim/README.md

 ```lua
 local palette = require 'nordic.colors'
 ```
+> [!WARNING]

-Please make sure this is called *after* setup, otherwise the colors might be wrong for you config.
+> Please make sure this is called *after* setup, otherwise the colors might be wrong for you config.

 # ⚙️ Configuration